Barbara Underwood: Legal career

-She became Acting Attorney General on May 8, 2018, following the resignation of Eric Schneiderman.
+She became Acting Attorney General of New York on May 8, 2018, following the resignation of Eric Schneiderman.
 The State Legislature picked Underwood as the replacement to fill the remainder of Schneiderman's term on May 22, 2018.
 Underwood pledged not to seek elected office and fill out the remainder of Schneiderman's term until an elected successor is sworn in.
 As Attorney General, Underwood successfully sued Donald Trump and his foundation, Donald J. Trump Foundation, for "a pattern of persistent illegal conduct."

 The Attorney General's office passed to Letitia James following her victory in the 2018 New York state elections.
 Underwood, who had never sought or held elective office, professed contentment when she returned to the Solicitor General's office in January 2019.
 "I like that role, and so I'm happy to go back to doing it," she told an AP interviewer at the time.
 "I have come to like this too.
 It's not that I'm eager to leave this, but I'm very happy to be going on to something that I know I like."
-Underwood left the office having made history, as the first woman to serve as Attorney General of New York.
+Underwood left the office having made history as the first woman to serve as Attorney General of New York.

 On November 30, 2020, as Solicitor General of New York, Underwood argued the case Trump v.
 New York on behalf of New York State.

-On November 3, 2021, as Solicitor General of New York, Underwood argued the case New York State Rifle & Pistol Association, Inc. v.
+On November 3, 2021, as Solicitor General of New York, Underwood unsuccessfully argued the case New York State Rifle & Pistol Association, Inc. v.
 Bruen on behalf of respondents.